Do you know where your SSH keys are?

 Engineering isn’t the only team that can benefit from SSH connections.
 Non-technical users often struggle to use SSH keys effectively and securely.
 Keeper allows you to take advantage of the security and speed of SSH connections with the simplicity of a full-featured connections manager.

-Keeper Connections Manager provides an easy-to-use interface for accessing connections from right within a browser window.
+Keeper Connection Manager provides an easy-to-use interface for accessing connections from right within a browser window.
 Connections are easy to configure and can even be pulled directly from the Keeper Vault with the Secrets Manager integration.
 Users can access machines via SSH and other protocols without ever accessing the actual credentials, making it easy for non-technical users and secure for the organization.

 SSH Connections are powerful tools and can be risky in the wrong hands.
 Sometimes, organizations need to give limited, timed access to vendors, contractors or employees.